 As helmet manufacturers go, few have a reputation for aggressive style and customization like Shoei.
 Deriving its look and design from the original Neotec modular helmet released in 2012, the Neotec II is Shoei’s flagship modular design that makes for more convenient commuting and wear without the need to unstrap your lid when making a quick pit stop.

-The Neotec II is the culmination of five years spent learning lessons and listening to fans about potential improvements and changes.
+The Shoei Neotec II helmet is the culmination of five years spent learning lessons and listening to fans about potential improvements and changes.
 Its evolution has wrought a renewed vigor to the Neotec line that makes the Neotec II quieter, more comfortable for nearly every head shape, and aerodynamics that rival the best designed modular helmets on the market.

 Outer shell material : Multi-Ply Matrix Shell

 Liner : Interior comfort system/ EPS liner removable, washable, replaceable, and adjustable liner

 Where to begin?
 The multi-ply matrix shell is encased in a matte finish beyond reproach.
 There’s no “eggshelling” to be found anywhere, and you’re not going to find seam wrapping or color variations either.
 The only dash of color on the entire helmet is the chinbar release.

 The Shoei Neotec II helmet is a masterwork in minimalism, and yet its presentation gives it a luxuriant look that only comes with high end construction materials and a masterful finish job.